Welcome to the website of Wickham Church of England Primary School; a window on life and learning at our school.

 - purple sweatshirt or cardigan with the school logo

 - purple polo shirt, preferably with the school logo

 - charcoal grey trousers, tailored shorts, skirts or pinafore dresses

 - black shoes with covered toes and black or grey socks

-In the summer, girls may wear a purple and white gingham tennis-style dress
+In the summer, a purple and white gingham tennis-style dress may be worn.

 Every child needs a small drawstring bag to hang on their peg.
 This should contain: